monerodocs/md/docs/multisignature.md

 make_multisig 3 <data1> <data2> <data3> <data4>
 ```

-Once this command is run on each wallet, you will then receive a second round of initialization data, that looks something like:
+Once this command is run on each wallet, you will then receive a second round of initialization data, that looks similar to:

 ```
 Another step is needed